brijr/brijr/README.md

 # Bridger Tower
-### Front End Developer : Creative Technologist : Product Marketer : Brand Strategist
+### Front End Developer : Creative Technologist : Product Marketer : Brand Strategist : Passionate Designer

 #### Hey!
 My name is Bridger Tower and I am a designer and developer located in Salt Lake City, Utah.
 I am passionate about the balance of aesthetics and usability in software and websites.